This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 For women, fasting days involve eating 500 calories and for men 600.

-The scientists behind this diet claim that women will lose about 1 pound per week, along with seeing reduced cholesterol levels, lower blood pressure, and insulin sensitivity.
+The scientists behind this diet claim that women will lose approximately 1 pound per week, in addition to seeing reduced cholesterol levels, lower blood pressure, and insulin sensitivity.

-In investigations carried out, it was possible to demonstrate that:
+In research carried out it was possible to demonstrate that:

-• In animals, these diets reduce visceral fat, oxidative stress, and reduce cell proliferation, which is linked to cancer development.
+• In animals, these diets reduce visceral fat, oxidative stress and reduce cell proliferation, which is related to the development of cancer.

-• The models used in humans were two consecutive days of 650 kcal and then five days after a normal healthy diet, versus a mean healthy diet of 1500 kcal.
+• The models used in humans were two consecutive days of 650 kcal and then five days after a normal healthy diet, versus an average healthy diet of 1500 kcal.

-This research found that weight loss was slightly higher in the group that fasted for two days compared to the other group.
+This research found that weight loss was slightly greater in the group that fasted for two days compared to the other group.

-Recommended type of food: fish cake served with asparagus and poached egg.
+Recommended meal type: fish pie served with asparagus and poached egg.

 • 16: Spend 16 hours fasting.